 Attempting to compensate for the urban density effect, I divided the cyclable length by population instead, to get the per-capita provision of off-road cycle routes:

 This completely changes the map, with urban areas now having the lowest scores.
-This map highlights that Cumbria is the place to go if you want cycle routes all to yourself!
+This map highlights that Cumbria is the place to go if you want cycle routes all to yourself.

 Local Authority Districts